The impact of single nucleotide polymorphism selection on prediction of genomewide breeding values

 The additive polygenic and residual variance components estimated by the EBV model amount to 1.36 and 3.12, respectively, which results in a heritability of 0.30.

-Correlation between EBV and GBV.
+Correlations between EBV and GBV

 In the paper of Meuwissen et al. , which was a pioneering in the filed of using multiple SNPs for the prediction of GBV, a similar correlation of 0.73 between true and predicted GBV, based on a random SNP haplotype effects, was reported.
 However, using fixed SNP effects resulted in a correlation as low as 0.32 – lower than the correlation in our study if at least 1200 SNPs are considered.
 Much higher correlations of 0.95 between true additive genetic values and GBVs estimated by a model with random SNP genotype effects and a model with a random additive polygenic effect with SNP effect modelled by a kernel function, were observed by Gianola et al. (2006) , but for the favourable conditions of unrelated individuals, no correlations between SNPs, and all 100 loci determining a trait fitted into the model.
 Similar correlations were also reported by Habier et al. .